petejan/esp3/README.md

 # What is ESP3?

-ESP3 is an open-source software for visualizing and processing fisheries acoustics data, written in MATLAB.
-It is developed and is maintained by the deepwater fisheries acoustics team at NIWA (Wellington, New Zealand).
-Contributions to the project are encouraged!
+ESP3 is an open-source software package for visualizing and processing fisheries acoustics data, written in MATLAB, and developed by the deepwater fisheries acoustics team at NIWA (Wellington, New Zealand).
+Coding contributions are encouraged!

 # How do I get it and run it?